GenericSweetener/cycloidal-manual/README.md

 ### 3.2.3 – Output pins

 Using something other than 3D printed plastic for output pins is by far the most valuable upgrade one can make to their budget cycloidal drive, because it increases the strength of the assembly by a massive degree without adding too many more individual components.
-The drawbacks of 3D printing output pins is quite obvious when one considers the relatively low force required to sheer off the pins on the layer lines.
+The drawbacks of 3D printed output pins is quite obvious when one considers the relatively low force required to sheer off the pins on the layer lines.

 ![Screenshot from 2021-06-04 09-15-10](https://user-images.githubusercontent.com/79012344/120806940-6f773300-c515-11eb-8493-91bb29bfee7f.png)

+> Video of pin failure [here.](https://youtu.be/O2v3M0Q1Ow4)

 The 2 routes one can take in making reinforced output pins are using small bearings or using round nylon standoff spacers in place of 3D printed output pins.
 The only real difference from a modeling and construction perspective is that rather than modeling pins to be printed on the output disk, one would have holes through it, potentially with hexagonal holes on the other side going partially through it to capture a nut.
 And of course a bolt/screw and a nut is necessary to keep the bearing / nylon spacer in place (as seen in 3.2.2).